Lancel (company)

 Lancel is a French Maison of luxury leather goods, founded in Paris in 1876 by Angèle and Alphonse Lancel and developed by their son Albert.

 It remained in the hands of the couple's descendants until it was acquired in the late 1970s by the Zorbibe brothers, who then launched the popular bucket-shaped Elsa bag under Chief Executive Sidney Toledano, now CEO of LVMH Fashion Group.

 The company is based in Paris, where it owns a landmark store at 8, Place de l’Opera, with over 80 more boutiques globally.

 History

 Foundation

 Lancel was founded by Angèle and her husband Alphonse Lancel in 1876, in Paris, France.

-Angèle and Alphonse manufactured and sold pipes and accessories for smokers in a small shop in Paris signed “a.
-Lancel.”
+Angèle and Alphonse manufactured and sold pipes and accessories for smokers in a small shop in Paris.

 At the end of the 1880s, cigarettes became popular in France, especially among women.
 Lancel has developed a range of products for women smokers, such as cigarette cases.